MUSIC CITY MULTICULTURAL EVENTS, ATTRACTIONS & POINTS OF INTEREST

 Celebrate Nashville Cultural Festival

-This international festival featuring food, art and fun draws representatives from more than 50 cultures showcasing the diversity of Middle Tennessee each October.
-Activities include music, dance, an international food court and an international market.
+In a city where one in six residents is foreign-born, the Celebrate Nashville Cultural Festival is a celebration and reminder of what makes Nashville a unique and diverse city.
+This international festival takes place at Centennial Park featuring food, art, and fun, which draws representatives from more than 50 cultures showcasing the diversity of Middle Tennessee each October.
+Activities include music, dance, an international food court, and an international market.

 Jefferson Street Jazz & Blues Festival

 Each June, Jefferson Street keeps the music tradition alive with its annual Jazz & Blues Festival.
-This free festival is a full day of music and great food.
-From the 1940s through the early 60s, Jefferson Street was one of America’s best-known districts for jazz, blues and R&B. Famous African-American musicians like Little Richard, Jimi Hendrix, Ray Charles, Fats Domino and Memphis Slim played repeatedly in the many clubs.
+This festival is a full day of music and great food.
+From the 1940s through the early 60s, Jefferson Street was one of America’s best-known districts for jazz, blues, and R&B. Famous African-American musicians like Little Richard, Jimi Hendrix, Ray Charles, Fats Domino, and Memphis Slim played repeatedly in the many clubs.

 Music City Soul Series